Bridge: Antiquity

 The Pont du Gard aqueduct in France was built by the Roman Empire c.
-40–60 AD, and is still standing.
+40–60 AD.

-The earliest forms of bridges were simple structures for crossing swamps and creeks, consisting of wooden boardwalks or logs.
+The earliest forms of bridges were simple structures for crossing wetlands and creeks, consisting of wooden boardwalks or logs.
 (Note: Examples of early bridges include the Sweet Track and the Post Track in England, approximately 6,000 years old.)
 Pilings – which are critical elements of bridge construction – were used in Switzerland around 4,000 BC to support stilt houses built over water.
 Several corbel arch bridges were built c.
 13th century BC by the Mycenaean Greece culture, including the Arkadiko Bridge, which is still in existence.
-In the 7th century BC, Assyrian king Sennacherib constructed stone aqueducts to carry water near the city of Ninevah.
-One of these aqueducts crossed a small valley at Jerwan with five corbelled arches, and was 280 m long and 20 m wide.
+In the 7th century BC, Assyrian king Sennacherib constructed stone aqueducts to carry water near the city of Nineveh; one of the aqueducts crossed a small valley at Jerwan with five corbelled arches, and was 280 m long and 20 m wide.
 In Babylonia in 626 BC, a bridge across the Euphrates was built with an estimated length of 120 to 200 m.
 In India, the Arthashastra treatise by Kautilya mentions the construction of bridges and dams.
 Ancient China has an extensive history of bridge construction, including cantilever bridges, rope bridges, and bridges built across floating boats.

 The ancient Romans built many durable bridges using advanced engineering techniques.
 Many Roman aqueducts – some still standing today – used a semicircular arch style.
-An example is the Alcántara Bridge, built over the river Tagus, in Spain.
+Examples include the Alcántara Bridge in Spain and the Pont du Gard in France.
 The Romans used cement as a construction material, which could be mixed with small rocks to form concrete, or mixed with sand to form mortar to join bricks or stones.
-Some Roman cements, particularly those containing volcanic ash, could be used in underwater applications.
-The enormous Trajan's Bridge (105 AD) featured open-spandrel segmental arches made of wood.
+Some Roman cements, particularly those containing volcanic ash, were waterproof.
+(Note: The volcanic ash, called pozzolana, was used to create a variety of concrete called Roman concrete.)
+The enormous timber and stone Trajan's Bridge (c.
+105 AD) crossed the Danube river and was over 900 meter long.

 300 to 1400

 The Anji Bridge, which uses a shallow segmental arch, was built in China c.
 600 AD.

 The oldest surviving stone bridge in China is the Anji Bridge, built from 595 to 605 AD during the Sui dynasty.
 This bridge is also historically significant as it is the world's oldest open-spandrel stone segmental arch bridge.
-(Note: The Anji bridge is also called the Zhaozhou Bridge.)
 Rope bridges, a simple type of suspension bridge, were used by the Inca civilization in the Andes mountains of South America prior to European colonization in the 16th century.

-In Medieval Europe, bridge design capabilities declined after the fall of Rome, but revived in the High Middle Ages in France, England, and Italy with the construction of bridges such as the Pont d'Avignon, bridges of the Durance river, the Old London Bridge, and the Ponte Vecchio in Florence.
+In Medieval Europe, bridge design capabilities declined after the fall of Rome, but revived in the High Middle Ages in France, England, and Italy with the construction of bridges like the Pont d'Avignon, bridges of the Durance river, and the Old London Bridge.
+Surviving examples include the Ponte Vecchio in Florence, the Old Exe Bridge, and the Monnow Bridge in Wales.